Twitch is aiming to build an esports league specifically for Historically Black Colleges and Universities

 This esports league will open up opportunities for students at HBCUs to connect with video game publishers and to develop skills around streaming and content creation.

-The first weekend of HBCU esports streams will take place on August 2 at 3 p.m. on Twitch.Tv/cxmmunityco.
-The stream will have guest appearances from "professional athletes, influencers, and world-renowned artists."
+The HBCU esports streams on Twitch.Tv/cxmmunityco will have guest appearances from “professional athletes, influencers, and world-renowned artists.”

 (0) comments